pelithne/actions/README.md

 Give the commit a *good* description and click on **Commit changes** to complete the commit.

 This will "save" your change to the repository, and at the same time trigger off the pipeline that will build your AKS Kubernetes cluster.

+## Actions

+If all went well, a new workflow should have been triggered by yout commit.
+You can follow the progress of that workflow under that actions tab on the Github toolbar.

+The name of the worksflow should be "AzureARMTest" and there should be a "job" named "build-infra".
+If you click on "build-infra" you can monitor the progress of the job (or possibly identify errors that prevents the pipeline from finishing...).

+Creating an AKS cluster takes a while, perhaps 7-8 minutes.
+After this you can go into the Azure portal and confirm that your cluster is up and running.